 Weekday rate: Enter between 6am and 4pm

-Fastest way to pay: When you enter the kiosk on the way back to your car - Pay with cash or a credit card
+Fastest way to pay: When you enter the kiosk on your way back to your car - Pay with cash or a credit card

 Slower: Pay with credit card with you exit the garage.